jaimevp54/htmlBuilder/docs/index.rst

 How to contribute
 -----------------

-The whole source code is available on `GitHub <www.github.com/jaimevp54/htmlBuilder>`_.
+The complete source code is available on `GitHub <www.github.com/jaimevp54/htmlBuilder>`_.

 Feel free to open an `Issue <www.github.com/jaimevp54/htmlBuilder/issues>`_ or to submit a pull request.